Louisville Medical Malpractice Lawyer

 Evidence in a Medical Malpractice Case

-Other types of evidence that may help you prove a medical malpractice case are your medical records, notes from a doctor, eyewitness statements, hospital activity logs, photographs and video footage, and a coroner’s report (in a case involving patient death).
+Other types of evidence that may help you prove a medical malpractice case are your medical records, notes from a doctor, eyewitness statements, hospital activity logs, photographs and video footage, and a coroners report (in a case involving patient death).
 Our attorneys can immediately go to work on protecting and collecting key evidence to support your claim.
 We can send Letters of Preservation, for example, which force a defendant to retain certain types of evidence for use during the case.
-Our lawyers will build the strongest possible case on your behalf using compelling evidence.
+The lawyers at our firm will build the strongest possible case on your behalf using compelling evidence.

 What is the statute of limitations for a Louisville medical malpractice case?